List of Marvel Comics characters: M: Eli Morrow

 Elias W. "Eli" Morrow is a fictional spirit in the Marvel Universe.
 The character, created by Felipe Smith and Tradd Moore, first appeared in All-New Ghost Rider #1 (May 2014).

 Eli Morrow was a Satan-worshiping serial killer who worked for the Russian mafia.
 He was considered the black sheep of his family and shoved Robbie Reyes' mother down a flight of stairs while she was pregnant, resulting in Robbie's younger brother Gabe being born paraplegic.
 He was killed by the mob, but his spirit possessed a 1969 Dodge Charger, which Robbie later inherited.
 After Robbie is gunned down by men hired by Calvin Zabo, Morrow attaches himself to Robbie's soul, becoming the new Ghost Rider.

 Eli slowly begins to corrupt Robbie in an attempt to turn him into a killer, even going so far as to possess Gabe to fulfill his revenge against the mob boss that killed him.
-Robbie eventually accepts his uncle's influence and his dual identity as Ghost Rider under the condition that they only go after the worst people in the world.
+Robbie eventually accepts his uncle's influence and his dual identity as Ghost Rider under the condition that they only target bad people.

 Eli Morrow in other media

-Eli Morrow appears in season four of the live-action Marvel Cinematic Universe television series Agents of S.H.I.E.L.D., portrayed by José Zúñiga.
+Eli Morrow appears in the fourth season of Agents of S.H.I.E.L.D., portrayed by José Zúñiga.
 This version is an engineer who worked for Momentum Labs as part of a project to develop a machine that can generate materials out of nothing.
 The head scientists, Joseph and Lucy Bauer, used an ancient book called the Darkhold to make their dream a reality.
-However, Morrow discovered this and tried to claim the Darkhold for himself, but failed to when the experiment went awry, turning Lucy and her team into ghosts while Eli was sent to jail for beating Joseph into a coma after the latter refused to relinquish the book.
-Morrow makes his first appearance in the episode "Let Me Stand Next to Your Fire" when his nephew Robbie Reyes and S.H.I.E.L.D.
-Agent Phil Coulson visit him in jail to learn what happened the day of the experiment.
-In "Lockup", Lucy kidnaps Morrow as she needs a living being to use the Darkhold to renew the experiment.
-In "The Good Samaritan", when S.H.I.E.L.D. comes to rescue him, Eli reveals his true intentions regarding the Darkhold and activates Momentum Labs' machine, gaining the ability to create matter by pulling energy from other dimensions.
-In "The Laws of Inferno Dynamics", Eli uses his powers to create a demon core to enhance himself, but S.H.I.E.L.D. and Robbie stop him, with the latter dragging Eli into another dimension before the demon core can destroy half of Los Angeles.
+However, Morrow discovered this and tried to claim the Darkhold for himself, but failed to when the experiment went awry, turning Lucy and her team into ghosts while Morrow was sent to jail for beating Joseph into a coma after the latter refused to relinquish the book.
+In the episode "Let Me Stand Next to Your Fire", Morrow's nephew Robbie Reyes and Phil Coulson visit him in prison to learn what happened the day of the experiment.
+In "Lockup", Lucy kidnaps Morrow from his prison at the cost of her fellow ghosts as she needs a living being to use the Darkhold to renew the experiment.
+In "The Good Samaritan" when S.H.I.E.L.D. comes to rescue him, Morrow reveals his true intentions regarding the Darkhold and activates Momentum Labs' machine, gaining the ability to create matter by pulling energy from other dimensions.
+In "The Laws of Inferno Dynamics", Morrow creates a demon core to enhance himself, but S.H.I.E.L.D. and Robbie stop him, with the latter dragging Morrow into another dimension.